What is agile methodology? Most common agile methodologies

 7. Post project

 Unlike other agile methodologies, FDD describes very short iterations and very specific work phases that need to be performed separately for each function.
-Another interesting feature is that it is mainly applied to larger teams (compared to Scrum, for example).
-In order to make it easier to manage projects with a larger number of people, FDD also includes specific activities that help to manage communication challenges and facilitate project coordination.
+Another interesting feature is that it is mainly applied to larger teams (compared to scrum, for example).
+To make it easier to manage projects with a larger number of people, FDD also includes specific activities that help to manage communication challenges and facilitate project coordination.

 FDD is a 5-step process, of which the first 3 are sequential and the last two are iterative: